AntonioMrtz/SpotifyElectron/docs/Architecture.md

 * `BLOB` architecture is recommended for both production and development and only requires a MongoDB database instance.

 * `SERVERLESS` architecture is also provided, it requires a serverless function to manage song resources and streaming.
-This architecture uses AWS Lambda for serverless function, S3 Bucket for storing songs and Cloudfront for streaming songs into the client using a URL.
+This architecture uses AWS Lambda as serverless function, S3 Bucket for storing songs and Cloudfront for streaming songs into the client using a URL.

 ## BLOB